With the treatment of Amazon workers under intense scrutiny, we assess the facts and outline our engagement approach.

 - Amazon has faced intense pressure from politicians, investors and its workforce to improve its ESG impact.

 Amazon is the largest online retailer in the world.
 It is estimated that for every one dollar spent online in the US, around 38 cents go to Amazon versus just 6 cents at the second-largest player.1 However, many critics believe this has come at a cost – both to Amazon workers and to society at large.
-While Amazon’s approach to tax and competition has been widely reported and discussed, in this case study we focus specifically on the reputational, financial and operational risk posed by Amazon’s management of its low-wage workforce in its fulfilment centres.
+While Amazon’s approach to tax and competition has been widely reported and discussed, in this case study we focus specifically on the reputational, financial and operational risk posed by Amazon’s management of its low-wage workforce in its fulfilment centers.

 While some customers may be unaware of reports of poor worker treatment or uninterested in them, there has been clear political focus on employment practices at Amazon, and material pressure from its investors, as demonstrated at its most recent annual general meeting.

-Amazon is widely recognised for its customer-centric approach and is being increasingly relied upon for customers’ everyday demands.
+Amazon is widely recognized for its customer-centric approach and is being increasingly relied upon for customers’ everyday demands.
 It also offers a wide catalogue of products that address numerous different customer wants and requirements.
-Amazon has been hugely successful in opening up several underserved customer segments by better understanding and predicting customer behaviour and demand through the use of artificial intelligence.
+Amazon has been hugely successful in opening up several underserved customer segments by better understanding and predicting customer behavior and demand through the use of artificial intelligence.
 It has also mastered the art of speedy and large-scale deliveries, which has helped expand its reach and customer base.
 Throughout global lockdowns during the pandemic, it became an essential part of social infrastructure.
 During this time, customers relied increasingly on Amazon for delivery of groceries (in the US in particular) and other essential home supplies while the bricks-and-mortar stores remained closed.
 Amazon is now regarded as an essential service for many customers.

 As a high-growth company, Amazon is providing jobs in the global economy.
 Amazon employees total over 1.6 million people worldwide, making it among the world’s largest employers.
-It is estimated that almost one person out of every 150 in the US is an Amazon worker.3 Amazon added 500,000 jobs in 2020 to meet the growing demand for its marketplace and cloud computing services, which was largely fuelled by the pandemic.
+It is estimated that almost one person out of every 150 in the US is an Amazon worker.3 Amazon added 500,000 jobs in 2020 to meet the growing demand for its marketplace and cloud computing services, which was largely fueled by the pandemic.
 The 500,000 people hired were chiefly ones whose jobs in hospitality, restaurants, travel and other industries had been lost or furloughed.4

 Amazon’s role in job creation has been crucial to maintaining its reputation as a good corporate actor.
-In 2021, Just Capital, which ranks US companies via independent assessments and polling, ranked Amazon joint first overall (out of 928) and joint first within its industry (out of 48) in the category of job creation in the US, and 133rd overall and second within its industry on worker treatment.5 Similarly, the company was ranked tenth (out of 100) in the Harris Poll on corporate reputation.6 This suggests consumers are either not aware of issues in Amazon’s distribution centres (despite graphic media reports), or find it more convenient to ignore them.
+In 2021, Just Capital, which ranks US companies via independent assessments and polling, ranked Amazon joint first overall (out of 928) and joint first within its industry (out of 48) in the category of job creation in the US, and 133rd overall and second within its industry on worker treatment.5 Similarly, the company was ranked tenth (out of 100) in the Harris Poll on corporate reputation.6 This suggests consumers are either not aware of issues in Amazon’s distribution centers (despite graphic media reports), or find it more convenient to ignore them.

-Amazon benefits for employees
+Amazon Benefits for Employees

-Furthermore, Amazon has pledged to upskill 100,000 US employees for in-demand jobs by 2025, investing US$700 million to do so.9 This will take place across the company’s workforce, so it is unclear how much this will affect the low-wage workforce.
+Furthermore, Amazon has pledged to upskill 100,000 US employees for in-demand jobs by 2025, investing US$700 million to do so.8 This will take place across the company’s workforce, so it is unclear how much this will affect the low-wage workforce.

-Evidence of cost to society – Amazon’s low wages = high subsidies
+Evidence of Cost to Society – Amazon’s Low Wages = High Subsidies

 So how well paid are Amazon workers?
 Evidence suggests that Amazon’s benefits are not as ‘industry-leading’ as the company claims.

 Furthermore, there is evidence that Amazon’s low pay is a drag on the state.
-When work doesn’t pay enough, workers have to turn to public assistance programmes like Medicaid, food stamps and public housing to meet their basic requirements.
+When work doesn’t pay enough, workers have to turn to public assistance programs like Medicaid, food stamps and public housing to meet their basic requirements.
 A study from UC Berkeley Labor Center shows that the growth in wages and benefits for most American workers has continued to stagnate, with real (inflation-adjusted) wages of the median American worker just 5% higher in 2013 than in 1979, while the real wages of the bottom decile of earners were 5% lower in 2013 than in 1979.
-The research also estimates that low-wage worker use of federal benefits cost taxpayers US$152.8bn a year.11
+The research also estimates that low-wage worker use of federal benefits cost taxpayers US$152.8bn a year.10

 A study by The Counter (formerly The New Food Economy) found that of the five states that responded to a freedom of information request for a list of the top employers of workers using food stamps, Amazon was in the top 20 in four of them.
-Meanwhile, in Arizona, one in three Amazon employees relies on the use of food banks.12 With Amazon already receiving substantial amounts in state subsidies (estimated at US$1.2bn by 2021), critics claim the American people are financing Amazon’s pursuit of an e-commerce monopoly.
+Meanwhile, in Arizona, one in three Amazon employees relies on the use of food banks.11 With Amazon already receiving substantial amounts in state subsidies (estimated at US$1.2bn by 2021), critics claim the American people are financing Amazon’s pursuit of an e-commerce monopoly.

 It should be acknowledged that the studies mentioned above are backward-looking and do not account for Amazon’s increase in its minimum wage at the end of 2018.

-Cost to workers – Amazon workers’ conditions
+Cost to Workers – Amazon Workers’ Conditions

-Amazon – anti-union stance in the US
+Amazon – Anti-Union Stance in the US

-In the past, Amazon repeatedly claimed that it “does not recognise” such allegations around treatment of workers, but the frequency with which they appear suggest that this issue is systemic.
-More recently, Amazon founder Jeff Bezos acknowledged the “need to do better”.19 In his annual shareholder letter released in April 2021, Bezos said “It’s clear to me that we need a better vision for how we create value for employees – a vision for their success.”
+In the past, Amazon repeatedly claimed that it “does not recognize” such allegations around treatment of workers, but the frequency with which they appear suggest that this issue is systemic.
+More recently, Amazon founder Jeff Bezos acknowledged the “need to do better”.18 In his annual shareholder letter released in April 2021, Bezos said “It’s clear to me that we need a better vision for how we create value for employees – a vision for their success.”

 By this year’s AGM (annual general meeting), tension and shareholder pressure had increased.
 Amazon faced numerous shareholder proposals, including relating to rights to freedom of association and collective bargaining.
 It has been alleged that the anti-union tactics that have been deployed contradict Amazon’s own policies and in places have even breached legal requirements.
 Moreover, according to the filings to the US Department of Labor, Amazon paid a total of US$4.3 million to external consultants who conducted anti-union meetings which employees were obliged to attend.
 As shown below, there were more close votes at this year’s AGM than at any other point in Amazon’s recent history.
 While these shareholder proposals must reach the 51% mark to be passed, it is important to note that about 13% of the company’s voting stock is controlled by Jeff Bezos.
 The numbers below reveal an undertone of shareholder disapproval to Amazon’s board and management on issues including executive pay, the environment, and working conditions.
 Furthermore, the level of support has increased on every resolution, and in some cases significantly, which echoes the growing support for these issues and indicates that they are here to stay.

-Our engagement with Amazon on ESG issues
+Our Engagement With Amazon on ESG Issues

-At Newton, we undertook our initial ESG (environmental, social and governance) review of Amazon in December 2016, and that highlighted our concerns around the company’s treatment of its labour force, its relations with unions, and a poor working culture.
+At Newton, we undertook our initial ESG (environmental, social and governance) review of Amazon in December 2016, and that highlighted our concerns around the company’s treatment of its labor force, its relations with unions, and a poor working culture.

 In July 2019, we sent our first letter encouraging Amazon to respond to the Workforce Disclosure Initiative (WDI).
-Newton is a signatory of the WDI, which is a global programme that seeks to address the lack of transparency around workforce policies and practices in companies’ direct operations and supply chains.
-By providing comprehensive, standardised data, the initiative aims to give investors additional tools to assess how companies treat their workers.
+Newton is a signatory of the WDI, which is a global program that seeks to address the lack of transparency around workforce policies and practices in companies’ direct operations and supply chains.
+By providing comprehensive, standardized data, the initiative aims to give investors additional tools to assess how companies treat their workers.

 We have also engaged with the company on a variety of other topics.
-We have repeatedly voted against executive officers’ compensation and members of the remuneration committee, given the lack of disclosure on what drives the size of the equity awards, and the fact that the vesting is driven purely by time, rather than by performance-related measures.
+We have repeatedly voted against executive officers’ compensation and members of the remuneration committee given the lack of disclosure on what drives the size of the equity awards, and the fact that the vesting is driven purely by time, rather than by performance-related measures.
 The lack of specifics about what accomplishments have led to the awards makes it difficult for shareholders to link performance to reward.
-Analysis of executive remuneration practices can provide important insights into how executives are incentivised.
+Analysis of executive remuneration practices can provide important insights into how executives are incentivized.
 Without adequate disclosures, it is difficult for investors to understand whether pay is sufficiently linked to performance, as well as how executives are motivated.

 In addition, we have supported shareholder proposals which would require an independent chair on the board.
 As is common for US companies, the CEO/chair role at Amazon was for a long time combined, but recently the role was split, with Jeff Bezos becoming the executive chair.
 We have supported shareholder proposals requiring an independent board chair because we believe an independent chair, having a more objective view of the company’s strategy, would be in a better position to lead the board by providing effective challenge to management, and would represent an enhancement to minority shareholders’ rights and board oversight.